lake-wg/edhoc/draft-ietf-lake-edhoc.md

    CIPHERTEXT_3 is the 'ciphertext' of COSE_Encrypt0.

 * Compute the transcript hash TH_4 = H(TH_3, PLAINTEXT_3, CRED_I) where H() is the EDHOC hash algorithm of the selected cipher suite.
 The input to the hash function is a CBOR Sequence.
-Note that TH_4 can be computed and cached already in the processing of message_3.

 * Calculate PRK_out as defined in {{fig-edhoc-kdf}}.
 The Initiator can now derive application keys using the EDHOC_Exporter interface, see {{exporter}}.